lsst/LDM-135/index.rst

 demonstrate the end user query/L3 data production.

-In addition to DC-related tests, we are running standalone tests, described in details in chapter 9
+In addition to DC-related tests, we are running standalone tests, described in detail in :ref:`large-scale-testing`.

 .. _dc1: